-Participants were asked about whether women working on the supply side of the sex trade.
-About 70% of participants were inclined to belief this was true and about 25% inclined to reject this belief.
+Participants were asked about whether women working on the supply side of the sex trade are exploited.
+About 70% of participants were inclined to believe this was true and about 25% were inclined to reject this belief.

-Indigenous Women and Girls More Vulnerable to Sexual Exploitation
+Indigenous Women and Girls Vulnerable to Sexual Exploitation

 Participants were asked about their perspectives on the vulnerability of Indigenous women to exploitation within the sex trade.
-Participants indicated they believed Indigenous women were vulnerable exploitation with nearly 40% of participants indicating they believed this to be true always or almost always.
+Participants indicated they believed Indigenous women were vulnerable to exploitation, with nearly 40% of participants indicating they believed this to be true always or almost always.

-Sex Acts or Sex Services Sold or Traded are Exploitative
+Sex Acts or Sex Services Sold or Traded Are Exploitative

 Participants (n=982) were asked whether sex acts or sex services, if traded for money or goods, are exploitative.
 7% of participants did not answer.
-Many participants indicated they always believe this to be true (17.7%) and 21.4% of the participants believed this to be true almost always, while only 9.3% of participants indicated believing this to be true sometimes.
-Some participants indicating lower levels of belief in this statement with 9.2% never believing the statement and 17.6% of participants indicating they almost never believe that statement.
+Many participants indicated they always believe this to be true (17.7%) and 21.4% of the participants believed this to be true almost always, while only 9.3% of participants responded that they believe this to be true sometimes.
+Some participants reported lower levels of belief in this statement, with 9.2% never believing the statement and 17.6% of participants indicating they almost never believe the statement.

-The Buyer of Sex Act Deserves to be Satisfied
+The Buyer of Sex Act Deserves to Be Satisfied

-When asked if they believed someone paying for a sex service deserved to be satisfied, 40% of participants indicated purchasers of sex acts deserved satisfaction, indicating they either strongly agree or somewhat agree with the statement.
-A smaller number indicated they strongly disagreed (7%) and slightly more participants (13.1%) somewhat disagreed with the statement.
+When asked if they believed someone paying for a sex service deserved to be satisfied, 40% of participants indicated that purchasers of sex acts deserved satisfaction, responding that they either strongly agree or somewhat agree with the statement.
+A smaller number answered strongly disagree (7%) and slightly more participants (13.1%) somewhat disagreed with the statement.
 Just over one quarter of participants (26.9%) responded that they neither agreed nor disagreed.
 A small percentage of participants (6.9%) did not provide a response.

-Sex Workers Cannot be Raped by a Paying Customer
+Sex Workers Cannot Be Raped by a Paying Customer

 Participants (n=982) were asked to share their perspectives as to whether sex trade workers could be raped.
-Troublingly, 45% of participants indicated belief that a sex worker could not be raped.
-Almost one quarter of the participants (23.3%) indicated they neither agreed or disagreed with the statement.
-Approximately another quarter of the participants indicated they strongly disagreed (10.6%) or somewhat disagreed (14.3%) with the statement and 6.95 of participants did not respond.
+Troublingly, 45% of participants indicated a belief that a sex worker could not be raped.
+Almost one quarter of the participants (23.3%) reported that they neither agreed nor disagreed with the statement.
+Approximately another quarter of the participants strongly disagreed (10.6%) or somewhat disagreed (14.3%) with the statement a sex worker cannot be raped by a paying customer, and 6.95 of participants did not respond.

-Indigenous Women More Likely to Be Exploited (than non-Indigenous Women) Within the Sex Trade
+Indigenous Women More Likely to Be Exploited Than Non-Indigenous Women) Within the Sex Trade

-Participants indicated agreement (42.3%) with the statement that Indigenous women were more vulnerable than non-Indigenous women to exploitation within the sex trade with 20.1% of participants indicating they somewhat agreed and 22.2% indicating they strongly agreed.
-Almost one quarter of participants indicated they disagreed with the statement with 7.5% indicating that they strongly disagree and 16.3% indicating that they somewhat disagreed.
-Another quarter of participants (26.4%) indicated they neither agreed or disagreed.
-And 7% of participants did no respond.
+Participants showed agreement (42.3%) with the statement that Indigenous women were more vulnerable than non-Indigenous women to exploitation within the sex trade, with 20.1% of participants indicating that they somewhat agreed and 22.2% reporting that they strongly agreed.
+Almost one quarter of participants disagreed with the statement, with 7.5% answering strongly disagree and 16.3% choosing somewhat disagree.
+Another quarter of participants (26.4%)

+indicated they neither agreed nor disagreed, and 7% of participants did not respond.

-Women are Mostly Involved in the Sex Trade by their Own Choice
+Women Are Mostly Involved in the Sex Trade by Their Own Choice

-Participants (n=982) were fairly evenly split on the question of whether women who sex sexual services participate in the sex trade by choice.
+Participants (n=982) were fairly evenly split on the question of whether women who offered sexual services participate in the sex trade by choice.
 While 6.9% participants did not offer a response, 17% strongly agreed and another 20.1% somewhat agreed.
-Whereas 14 %Strongly disagree and another 18.8% somewhat disagreed.
+Whereas 14% strongly disagree and another 18.8% somewhat disagreed.
 Finally, the largest single group opted to neither agree nor disagree with the statement (22.8%).